IRSN/NSGEV/README.md

     ## 32.93752186  0.01527735  1.84567285 -0.20471258

-The `predict` method can be used to compute conditional return levels corresponding to a given year, be it a past or future year
+The `predict` method can be used to compute conditional return levels corresponding to a given year, be it a past or future year.
+Since a `TVGEV` object keeps trace of the design function(s) used the prediction does not require a data preparation step.
+By default the “new” dates at which the return levels are computed are those in the data frame used to fit the model

 ``` r
 pred <- predict(fit1)